rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 The size of the list does not grow.
 One of the benefits of the `ArrayList` class is, that it grows as needed -- programmers do not have to worry about the list getting full.

 <!-- Lisätään ohjelmaan myListn koon kasvattamiseen liittyvä toiminnallisuus.
 Listan sizea kasvatetaan aina jos täyteen myListan (eli myListn sisällä olevaan täyteen taulukkoon) yritetään lisätä value.
 Kasvattaminen toteutetaan luomalla new taulukko, johon vanhan taulukon values kopioidaan.
 Tämän jälkeen vanha taulukko jätetään hellotteille, ja uudesta taulukosta tulee olion käyttämä taulukko. -->
-Lets add the functionality for increasing the size of the List.
+Let's add the functionality for increasing the size of the List.
 The size of the List increases if user tries to add a value to a full list.
 The size of the List is increased by creating a new, larger, array to which the values from the old array are copied to.
 After this the old array is abandoned and the List starts to use the new array.

 <!-- Uuden taulukon size määräytyy Javassa kaavalla `vanhaKoko + vanhaKoko / 2`.
 Hyödynnetään samaa kaavaa omassa toteutuksessamme.
 Luodaan kasvattamista varten erillinen metodi `grow`, joka on vain luokan omien metodien käytössä (eli sillä on `private`-näkyvyys). -->

 The size of the array is determined in Java with the formula `oldSize + oldSize / 2`.
-Lets use the same formula in our implementation.
+Let's use the same formula in our implementation.
 We'll create a new method `grow` for increasing the size of the array.
 The method is available only for other methods in the class (it is `private`).

 ```java
 private void grow() {